prettier/prettier/README.md

 ```

 Prettier bans all custom styling[\*](#styling-footnote) by parsing it away and re-printing
-the parsed AST with its own rules that take the maximum line width
+the parsed AST with its own rules that take the maximum line length
 into account, wrapping code when necessary.

 <a href="#styling-footnote" name="styling-footnote">\*</a>_Well actually, some